ietf-rats/charter/ietf-rats-charter.md

 * CBOR Web Token structures [RFC8392]
 * JSON Web Token structures [RFC7519]

-4. Specify procedures, protocols, and corresponding assertion semantics in support of verification services to validate or appraise assertions via reference values within a remote attestation based on measured file execution procedures; supporting:

-* Explicit attestation wherein a set of verifiable claims is transported in the attestation, and
-* Implicit attestation wherein a set of claims is implied by possession of a secret.

-5. Specify interoperable mechanisms to protect claims which may need to be protected from unauthorised disclosure for privacy and/or security reasons (e.g. via a root of trust for storage).
+4. Specify interoperable mechanisms to protect assertions/claims which may need to be protected from unauthorised disclosure (e.g. via a root of trust for storage) for privacy and/or security reasons, and for authenticity and integrity.

+5. Specify procedures and network protocols to convey assertions/claims.

+6. Specify procedures and network protocols to appraise attestation evidence via reference values using.